0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Upenn (12-15-25)/Upenn To-Do.md

 		- Why will you succeed in the program?
 		- What will you do/accomplish once you have completed the program?
 - [ ] Community Statement
-	- How will yzou explore community at Penn?
+	- How will you explore community at Penn?
 Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.
 (150-200 words)